 We managed to find Melissa at just the right time.
 She was wanting out of the Lower Mainland at the same time we were looking for Girl Friday in our new 100 Mile House location.
 So we all moved up at the same time in pursuit of the good life!
 Currently Melissa handles all sales inquiries, supplier relationships and finance.
 Previous to working with us she was a newspaper reporter at Peace Arch News .
 She is the mother of two young children.

 Shannon Sealock has worked with the Davidiuk family for 20 years.
 She quietly toils away in the background creating eye-popping art proofs and runs logistics on customer orders.
-Her “jedi-like” knowledge of lapel pins, graphic design and un-matched ability to extract tracking numbers from every supplier is legendary in our operation.
+Her “jedi-like” knowledge of lapel pins, graphic design and un-matched ability to extract tracking numbers from suppliers is legendary!
 She is also the mother to two boys, so nothing really gets past her.
 In her spare time she enjoys spending time with her family, attends concerts and has been known to sing karaoke on Friday nights.

 Volunteers With: 100 Mile House Performing Arts, Board Member